praveenkumaryerrapragada/Dataiku-smart-grid-ml-portfolio/README.md

-# Smart Grid Forecasting & Anomaly Detection (Dataiku – Sample Project)
+# Smart Grid Forecasting & Anomaly Detection (Dataiku-Project)

 This repository demonstrates a sample AI/ML implementation inspired by smart grid and power domain use cases using **dummy data**.